IBM/IPC-graph-data/README.md

 @InProceedings{Ma2020,
-  author    = {Tengfei Ma and Patrick Ferber and Siyu Huo and Jie Chen and Michael Katz}, title     = {Online Planner Selection with Graph Neural Networks and Adaptive Scheduling}, booktitle = {Proceedings of the Thirty-FouMa et al. 2020rth {AAAI} Conference on Artificial Intelligence}, year      = {2020},
+  author    = {Tengfei Ma and Patrick Ferber and Siyu Huo and Jie Chen and Michael Katz}, title     = {Online Planner Selection with Graph Neural Networks and Adaptive Scheduling}, booktitle = {Proceedings of the Thirty-Fourth {AAAI} Conference on Artificial Intelligence}, year      = {2020},
 }